 By now, many of us will have seen the devastation caused by the earthquake in Central Italy this week.
 The epicentre was close to the town of Amatrice.
-This is an area famous for the Amatriciana pasta sauce central to Roman cuisine.
-Amatrice was getting ready for its 50th annual festival celebrating their beloved dish this weekend.
+It’s famous for the Amatriciana pasta sauce central to Roman cuisine.

-There are enough distressing scenes and reports out there without me adding to that.
+Granted that there are enough distressing scenes and reports out there without my adding to that.
 Instead, I’m suggesting that we can help by eating Amatriciana.

 Given the simplicity of the ingredients, it’s a doddle to make and incredibly cheap.
 I reckon you could make enough Amatriciana for four people for a couple of pounds, maybe less.

-What I’d like us to do is make the dish at home and, with the money you saved, donate it to the British Red Cross, who have set up an appeal fund for Amatrice.
+What I’d like us to do is make the dish at home.
+Donate the money you saved to the British Red Cross, who have set up an appeal fund for Amatrice.
 You can do that here.
 They’ve made giving almost as easy as making Amatriciana!

 As for the recipe, there are many online, but this one from Mario Batali is excellent.
-If you can get the cured pork cheek traditionally used, called Guanciale, great.
+Try to find the cured pork cheek traditionally used, called Guanciale.
 If not, substitute pancetta or unsmoked streaky bacon.
 Pecorino Romano is the cheese you need.
 That’s easy to find, but parmesan will do.

 Easy?
 Even clumsy me can do it!
-I’ll be making mine tonight and serving it up with an Italian red wine to wash it down!
+I’ll be serving it up with an Italian red wine to wash it down!
 Colli della Sebina Rosso is authentic, but any inexpensive Sangiovese or Montepulciano is just dandy.

 Now, if you don’t want to make Amatriciana, then find a decent local Italian restaurant and order it there!
 It is such a favourite that it is usually on the menu.
-This week, Slow Food have been campaigning to get Italian Restaurants to donate €2 to the Red Cross for every dish served.
-That initiative has had a terrific response and there are already 700 participating restaurants.
+Henceforth, Slow Food is campaigning to get Italian Restaurants to donate €2 to the Red Cross for every dish served.
+That initiative has had a terrific response, and there are already 700 participating restaurants.
 This idea is now spreading beyond Italy.
-So if your restaurant isn’t already involved, ask them why not and spread the word!
+Ask your local Italian restaurant to participate.
+Spread the word!